nicktgr15/nicktgr15.github.io-src/content/Testing-guitar-tone-capacitors.md

  * Polyester Film  ($22.35 nF$)
  * Ceramic  ($22.94 nF$)

-The Parer-in-Oil capacitor is slightly larger than the nominal value, but it's not a huge difference and shouldn't have significant impact on the filter shape.
+The Paper-in-Oil capacitor is slightly larger than the nominal value, but it's not a huge difference and shouldn't have significant impact on the filter shape.
 The small circuit board was wired directly between the tone pot and the ground on a Yamaha AES 620 guitar with 2 volume pots, a single tone pot and a toggle switch.